Zoombombing: Notable incidents

 In 2022, an online event hosted by the Italian Senate's Movimento 5 Stelle and broadcast live to Senato della Repubblica was interrupted by roughly a minute of a 3D animated Final Fantasy VII pornographic parody, displaying the character Tifa Lockhart in the middle of sexual intercourse.
 Overlapping the content's original audio was a man speaking English with a thick Italian accent stating, "I used to be a sex offender, but now I am a kindergarten teacher."
-The day after the incident, Internet users learned about the intrusion, leading to an influx of memes and fan art associating Tifa with Italy, such as having her depicted draped in an Italian flag.